Alpha2J/alpha2j.github.io/source/_posts/english/english_speaking_success/2023-05-26--30-phrases-to-talk-about-your-free-time-in-english.md

   - creative activities: Things like playing a musical instrument, such as playing guita, painting, maybe knitting or some similar handcraft work. and also, taking photographs.

 ## How to talk about our hobby
+1. What you do in your Free Time?
+   - I get up to a lot of things: meaning i do a lot of things.
+   - I don't get up too much.

+# Tenses
+1. What is the difference between I like to do something and I Like doing something？ We can use both to express our enjoyment of something, like: I enjoy yoga, I like to do yoga, I like doing yoga.